fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations/creating-annotations/create-text-annotations.md

 Yes, you can dynamically update or modify text annotations on the chart.
 By assigning a unique identification (ID) to each annotation, you can easily target and manipulate specific annotations as needed, either through direct interaction or programmatically.

 ### Are there any limitations to text annotations in FusionCharts Suite XT?
-While annotated anchor chart offer great flexibility and customization options, it's important to note any limitations regarding performance or compatibility with certain chart types or configurations.
+While **annotated anchor chart** offers great flexibility and customization options, it's important to note any limitations regarding performance or compatibility with certain chart types or configurations.
 Refer to the documentation for detailed information on best practices and potential constraints.